-Investing in a duplex or multifamily home can be a good way to generate consistent income, build-up long-term equity and, in many cases, even guarantee yourself a place to live for the foreseeable future.
+Investing in a duplex or multifamily home can be a good way to generate consistent income, build long-term equity, and, in many cases, even guarantee yourself a place to live for the foreseeable future.

 But unless your investment portfolio is already booming or you’re just flush with extra cash, you’ll likely need to secure financing in order to purchase your chosen property.

 How does this work with investment properties?
-Will it cost you more in time, money or hassle?
-It’s possible.
+Will it cost you more in time, money, or hassle?
+Let's take a look.

 The first step to financing your investment property is to recognize what category it falls into.
 If you’re buying a duplex (a two-unit building, essentially) or a multifamily home (a three- or four-unit building), then you’ll have access to the same residential mortgage loans used for traditional single-family home purchases.

 If the property you’re eyeing has more than four units, then that would fall into the commercial category.
-You’ll need to find a commercial lender, and you’ll likely have more stringent qualification and down payment standards to adhere to as well.
+You’ll need to find a commercial lender, and you’ll likely have more stringent qualification and down-payment standards.

 The second thing you’ll need to address is your stake in the property.
-Will you just be an investor and landlord, or will you also be a resident of the property as well?
+Will you just be an investor and landlord, or will you also be a resident of the property?
 If you opt to live on the property, then you’ll qualify for owner-occupant mortgages, which often come with lower down payments and lower interest rates than those deemed for investors.

 Loan Options for Duplexes and Multifamily Homes

 You have three options to choose from when financing a duplex or multifamily home purchase: